 Cornstarch is a type of carbohydrate that is derived from corn.
 It is commonly used as a thickening agent in sauces, soups, and gravies.

-While it does have some health benefits, the USDA says that consuming cornstarch in its unenriched version is not good for your health because it lacks fiber, protein, and nutrients.
+While it does have some health benefits, the USDA says that consuming cornstarch in its unenriched version is not suitable for your health because it lacks fiber, protein, and nutrients.

 Additionally, cornstarch can be high in calories.
 If you are watching your weight or have diabetes, you should limit your intake of foods made with cornstarch.
-However, if you find yourself craving cornstarch, there are a few things you can do to satisfy your cravings without overdoing it.
+However, if you find yourself craving cornstarch, you can do a few things to satisfy your cravings without overdoing it.

 How to Use Cornstarch

-If you want to use cornstarch as a thickener, the best way to do it is to make a slurry.
+The best way to use cornstarch as a thickener is to make a slurry.

 Stir the mixture until the cornstarch has dissolved completely.